Frequently Asked Questions

 It is always appropriate to ask for a break-down of costs so that you know exactly what you are paying for.
 The cost worksheet in Appendix B may help you estimate costs.

 All students will be billed through Lake Forest College, regardless of program.
-A $500 administrative fee will be added to the bill of all students participating in a non-Lake Forest/non-ACM program.
+A $500 administrative fee will be added to the bill of all students participating in a program not on the Programs We Offer page.
 This allows the student to remain enrolled as a Lake Forest student, even while off-campus, thus eliminating the need to withdraw from and reapply for admission to the College.

 7. What is the best way to handle finances while abroad?